Share this article

 In July 2017, Phyllis Young, Joseph White Eyes, Jasilyn Charger, and LaDonna Bravebull Allard accepted the MIT Media Lab’s Disobedience Finalist Award on behalf of Standing Rock Water Protectors.
 MIT’s Disobedience Award acknowledges those who effectively harness responsible, ethical disobedience.

 As Phyllis accepted the award, she issued a direct call to action for MIT: “We appreciate the award, but we also know MIT is the brassring of technology, and what our people really need is partnership.”
-A number of MIT faculty and staff in the audience were listening and joined Phyllis and LaDonna for dinner to explore how resources from MIT and Solve, an initiative of the President of MIT with a mission to find and support solutions to global challenges, could serve Standing Rock and the Oceti Sakowin.
+A number of MIT faculty and staff in the audience were listening.
+Some of the group joined Phyllis, LaDonna, Pearl Means, and others for an impromptu dinner, facilitated by MIT Corporation Members Megan Smith and Vanu Bose and sponsored by shift7, to explore how colleagues and resources from MIT and Solve, an initiative of the President of MIT with a mission to find solution makers and support solutions to global challenges, could serve Standing Rock and the Oceti Sakowin innovators.

-Solve staff had the honor of visiting Standing Rock in January to meet community members and leaders from Pine Ridge, Standing Rock, Flandreau, and Rosebud.
+Solve staff had the honor of visiting Standing Rock in January together with shift7 and Megan Smith to meet community members and leaders from Pine Ridge, Standing Rock, Flandreau, and Rosebud.
 We visited current and future sites of solar, geothermal, and wind energy.
-We also attended the Inaugural Oceti Sakowin Energy Summit, hosted by Sitting Bull College and the Standing Rock Sioux Tribe at the Prairie Knights Casino January 12-13, 2018.
+As part of that visit, we also attended the Inaugural Oceti Sakowin Energy Summit, hosted by Sitting Bull College and the Standing Rock Sioux Tribe at the Prairie Knights Casino January 12-13, 2018.
 Topics and conversations focused on the need for and barriers to having enough heat, electricity, food, and clean water on the reservations, as well as existing projects that use traditional ancestral ways to create geothermal energy, food sovereignty, and solar farms.

 Oceti Sakowin | Solve Fellowship